Textbooks. Lectures. Homework.

 If you’re more competitive, play hangman with your friends.
 Or if you really want a challenge, try Scrabble using only words from your target language.

 Learning a language doesn’t have to be tedious.
-Whether you want to blow up some bases in Fortnite or prefer a parochial game of hangman, utilize games to master your language—and have fun while doing it.
+Whether you want to blow up some bases in Fortnite or prefer a parochial game of hangman, utilize games to master your language and add to your arsenal of learning tools — and have fun while doing it.

 Post by guest blogger Jamie McGhee: Jamie McGhee is a novelist, playwright and aspiring polyglot currently making her way through East Africa with a backpack.